Chelyabinsk meteor

 The Chelyabinsk meteor (Челябинский метеорит) was a superbolide that entered Earth's atmosphere over the southern Ural region in Russia on 15 February 2013 at about 09:20 YEKT (03:20 UTC).
 It was caused by an approximately 18 m, 9100 t near-Earth asteroid that entered the atmosphere at a shallow 18‐degree angle with a speed relative to Earth of about 19.16 km/s.
-The light from the meteor was briefly brighter than the Sun (which is about -26.7 magnitude), visible as far as 100 km away.
+The light from the meteor was briefly brighter than the Sun (which is about −26.7 magnitude), visible as far as 100 km away.
 It was observed in a wide area of the region and in neighbouring republics.
 Some eyewitnesses also reported feeling intense heat from the fireball.

 The object exploded in a meteor air burst over Chelyabinsk Oblast, at a height of about 30 km.
 The explosion generated a bright flash, producing a hot cloud of dust and gas that penetrated to 26 km, and many surviving small fragmentary meteorites.
 Most of the object's energy was absorbed by the atmosphere, creating a large shock wave.
 The asteroid had a total kinetic energy before atmospheric impact equivalent to the blast yield of 400–500 ktTNT, estimated from infrasound and seismic measurements.
 This was approximately 30 times as much energy as that released by the atomic bomb detonated at Hiroshima.

 The object approached Earth undetected before its atmospheric entry, in part because its radiant (source direction) was close to the Sun.
 1,491 people were injured seriously enough to seek medical treatment.
 All of the injuries were due to indirect effects rather than the meteor itself, mainly from broken glass from windows that were blown in when the shock wave arrived, minutes after the superbolide's flash.
 Around 7,200 buildings in six cities across the region were damaged by the explosion's shock wave, and authorities scrambled to help repair the structures in sub-freezing temperatures.
+No deaths were reported.

 It is the largest object to have entered Earth's atmosphere since the 1908 Tunguska event, which destroyed a wide, remote, forested, and very sparsely populated area of Siberia.
-No deaths were reported.

 The earlier-predicted and well-publicized close approach of a larger asteroid on the same day, the roughly 30 m 367943 Duende, occurred about 16 hours later; the very different orbits of the two objects showed they were unrelated to each other.